usnistgov/FIPS201/_FIPS201/system.md

 ## 3.3 Connections Between System Components {#s-3-3}

-To perform authentication for logical or physical access using a PIV Card or derived PIV credential directly, the credential is verified and attributes from the PIV account are provided to the relying subsystem.
+To perform authentication for logical or physical access using a PIV Card or a derived PIV credential directly, the credential is verified and attributes from the PIV account are provided to the relying subsystem.
 The connections and data flows between these components are shown in [Figure 3-3](#fig-3-3).